-I’ve provided 100+ video lessons on the course-site that will give you the foundation to score at least 155 on the LSAT, with more being added every week.
+I’ve provided 100+ lessons via videos, tests, and drill exercises that will give you the foundation to score at least 155 on the LSAT, with more being added all the time.

 I’ll hold you accountable for your study goals by checking in with you during weekly sessions and emails.

 I’ll do my best to accurately and truthfully assess your skills and pinpoint exactly how to improve.

 I’ll be fully available to you for 4 weekly live-online tutoring sessions of at least one hour, and I will respond to any of your comments in the course promptly during those 4 weeks.

 I’ll be open and receptive to your needs for a better user experience on the course.

 I’ll do my best to answer your questions during live-online sessions, working with you until you either 100% understand the answer or know what concepts to continue practicing in order to 100% understand.